rage/programming-23/data/part-1/5-conditional-statements.md

 </in-browser-programming-exercise>

-## Boolean values
+## Boolean values and Boolean expressions

 Any condition used in a conditional statement will result in a truth value, that is, either true or false.
 For example, the condition `a < 5` is true if `a` is less than 5, and false if `a` is equal to or greater than 5.

-Especially in programming these types of values are usually called _Boolean_ values, named after the English mathematician George Boole.
+These types of values are often called _Boolean_ values, named after the English mathematician George Boole.
 In Python they are handled by the `bool` data type.
 Variables of type `bool` can only have two values: `True` or `False`.

 Any bit of code that results in a Boolean value is called a _Boolean expression_.
-For example, the condition in a conditional statement is always a Boolean expression.
+For example, the condition in a conditional statement is always a Boolean expression, and the words _condition_ and _Boolean expression_ can often be used interchangeably.

 The result of a Boolean expression can be stored in a variable just like the result of any numerical calculation: